 Functional Ovarian Cysts - Exams and Tests

-routine pelvic exam, a transvaginal or abdominal ultrasound can help show what kind of cyst it is.
+If your doctor discovers an ovarian cyst during a routine pelvic exam, a transvaginal or abdominal ultrasound can help show what kind of cyst it is.

 When is further testing needed?

 If an ultrasound shows that you have a fluid-filled functional ovarian cyst, and it isn't causing you severe pain, your doctor will probably suggest a watchful waiting period.
 You can then have the cyst checked 1 to 2 months later to see whether it is changing in size.
 Most cysts go away in 1 to 2 months without treatment or after 1 or 2 menstrual periods.